GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/extended_pattern_terminal.md

 ## Better Pattern Search

-You can search pattern by input/output ingredients' name.
+You can search for patterns by input/output ingredient name.

 ![EPA1](../pic/epa_gui1.png)

 ## Pattern Highlight

-Sometimes it is still hard to find the desired pattern because patterns are always displayed as a group.
-Now the Extended Pattern Access Terminal can highlight the matched pattern in GUI.
+Sometimes it is still hard to find the desired pattern because patterns are always displayed in groups.
+Now the Extended Pattern Access Terminal can highlight the matched pattern in the GUI.

 ![EPA2](../pic/epa_gui2.png)

 ## Pattern Provider In-World Highlight

-It's annoying to find out which Pattern Provider is stuck when doing large crafting jobs.
-Extended Pattern Access Terminal can highlight the Pattern Provider in world, so you can locate it easily.
+It's annoying to find out which Pattern Provider is stuck when running large crafting jobs.
+The Extended Pattern Access Terminal can highlight the Pattern Provider in-world, so you can locate it easily.

 ![EPA3](../pic/epa_gui3.png)